How to Import Bank Statements into TallyPrime (All Formats)

-To import bank statements into TallyPrime, your path depends on your bank and your file format.
+To import bank statements into TallyPrime, your path depends on your bank and file format.
 TallyPrime's Connected Banking feature supports native import from 145+ Indian banks, with automatic voucher creation and transaction reconciliation built in.

 How Connected Banking Imports Bank Statements into TallyPrime

-Connected Banking is Tally Solutions' built-in feature in TallyPrime for pulling external bank statement data directly into your ledger.
-Rather than manual data entry, it gives you a structured interface to import transaction files from 145+ Indian banks, each with a pre-configured template that maps statement columns to TallyPrime's expected fields.
+Connected Banking is TallyPrime's built-in path for bringing external bank statement data into your ledger.
+It imports transaction files from 145+ Indian banks, using pre-configured templates that map statement columns to TallyPrime's expected fields.

 Supported File Formats